zoobab/toggledtr/README.md

 # About

-The CP2102 adaptor has the DTR pin exposed on the last pin of its header:
+The CP2102 adaptor has the DTR pin exposed on the last pin of its header, NoSolderingRequired(tm):

 ![DTR pin (the last one on the header) on the CP2102 usb-serial converter](https://raw.githubusercontent.com/zoobab/toggledtr/master/cp2102-usb-serial.jpg)